p0m0h3/JobDoe/README.md

  * Simply install dependencies with `go get`.
  * Build with `go build`
- * Copy `deb/env.example`, `deb/regauth.json.example` without the `.example` suffix to the same directory the `workerengine` binary is.
+ * Rename/Copy `env.example`, `regauth.json.example` to remove `.example` suffix.
 Then update the values to suit your environment.
  * After updating the `swaggo` comments, run `swag init -pd -q` to generate swagger documentation files.

 # Deploy